kennie-larkson/moralis-web3/README.md

 To follow along:
 1. clone this repo to your machine
 2. cd into the folder
+3. create your .env file and set the variable
-3. run npm install
+4. run npm install
-4. use the start script npm run start
+5. use the start script npm run start